Preparing Your Ranch for Sale: A Detailed Checklist for Sellers

 Property Deed and Title Insurance

 Your property deed provides proof of ownership, while the title insurance protects the buyer from any potential disputes over the property’s ownership.
-Make sure to have these documents ready and available for review.
+Make sure your broker plans to order and have these documents ready for review.

 Recent Appraisals and Tax Records